luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ## Gstreamer video processing pipes in the demo
 ###  Architecture of the video processing pipes:
  The structure of video processing pipes is as follow.
-In our demo, there are two kinds of branches: 1) management branch and 2) main AI inference branch.
+In our demo, there are two types of branches: 1) management branch and 2) main AI inference branch.

 ![architecture of the video pipeline ](./media/figures/pipelinestructure.svg)
 (Figure: video pipeline in 1080P mode.)

 **In the 1080P mode, the inference information from different branch needs to be drawn on the same frame.
 However the original Meta Affixer plugin does not support conbination of inference results from different branches. it returns error, when there are muliple inference results.
 We modified the gstreamer plugin (libgstivasinpinfermeta) to support this feature.
-Now, the info in the master sink port will be kept, while others will be dropped.**
+Now, the info from the master sink port will be kept, while others will be dropped.**

 ![architecture of the video pipeline 4k ](./media/figures/pipelinestructure4k.svg)

 (Figure: video pipeline in 4K mode.)

-**In the 4K mode, there is a separate branch (1090p) to draw waveform and UI.**
+**In the 4K mode, there is a separate branch (1080p) to draw waveform and UI.**

 ### management branch:

 The management branch is responible for checking the scenerio of input videos.
 As shown in the figures, the management branch runs as a asistant branch with the main AI inference branch.
-This branch takes of a copyed video stream from main AI inference branch, so that it can monitor the video stream simultaneously.
+This branch takes a copyed video stream from main AI inference branch as input, so that it can monitor the video stream simultaneously.

 ***Note***: considering performance costs, the AI inference in management branch runs on seconds basis.
 The inference interval can be adjusted by pre-designed interfaces in real time.